StinkySteak/unity-webgl-parameter-query/README.md

 ﻿# WebGL Parameter Query
-WebGL Parameter Query allow developers or users launch their webGL app with parameter similarly to native apps
+WebGL Parameter Query allow developers or users launch their webGL app with parameter similarly to native apps.
+The query will returns as a JSON

 **Windows**
 ```